cloud-elements/devportal/docs/platform/event-management/index.md

 * __Request Body__: Required – see below
 * __Query Parameters__: none

-Description: An Element token is returned upon successful execution of this API.
-This token needs to be retained by the application for all subsequent requests involving this element instance.
+An Element token is returned upon successful execution of this API.
+This token needs to be retained by the application for all subsequent requests involving this Element instance.

-A sample request illustrating the /instances API is shown below.
+A sample request illustrating the `/instances` API is shown below.

 HTTP Headers:

 ```bash
 Authorization: User <INSERT_USER_SECRET>, Organization <INSERT_ORGANIZATION_SECRET>
 ```

-This instance.json file must be included with your instance request.
-Please fill your information to provision.
-The “key” into Cloud Elements Dropbox is “dropbox”.
-This will need to be entered in the “key” field below depending on which Element you wish to instantiate.
+Below is an example of the body that must be included in your instance request, which would provision a new Dropbox Element instance.
+Note the `event` configuration properties are similar to what we specify in the
+GUI:

 ```json
 {